zhuge20100104/tn_ps_monitor/README.md

     ./top_ps.sh
     ```
 + Get the the files back to local ubuntu
     The top_ps.sh is a dead loop to collect the process info all the way long.
-You need to kill it use "kill -9 {process_id}" or "Ctrl + Z".
+You need to kill it use "kill -9 {process_id}" or "Ctrl + C".
 Then you can re-pack the whole folder as gzip file, the dump the gz file to local Ubuntu.
 By now I don't know how to dump a file to local Ubuntu from QNX, you can consult your team members for more details.

     ```
     ps -ef | grep top_ps.sh | grep -v "grep" | awk '{print $2}' | xargs kill -9